 To prevent infection, avoid contact with fresh water in endemic areas.

-Cercariae of Schistosoma sp that infect birds and mammals other than humans can penetrate the skin.
-Although the organisms do not develop in humans, humans may become sensitized and develop pruritic maculopapular, then vesicular skin lesions at the site of penetration.
+Cercariae of Schistosoma species that infect birds and mammals other than humans can penetrate human skin.
+Although the organisms do not develop in humans, humans may become sensitized and develop pruritic maculopapular or vesicular skin lesions at the site of penetration.
 Skin lesions may be accompanied by a systemic febrile response that runs for 5 to 7 days and resolves spontaneously.

 Cercarial dermatitis occurs worldwide.
 In North America, ocean-related schistosome dermatitis (clam digger's itch) occurs on all Atlantic, Gulf, Pacific, and Hawaiian coasts.
 It is common in muddy flats off Cape Cod.
 Freshwater schistosome dermatitis (swimmer's itch) is common in the Great Lakes region.